QUOTA: Quantifying Objects with Text-to-Image Models for Any Domain: Methods

-\textbf{Quantification loss.} Our inner loop optimization process utilizes a differentiable counting function, \texttt{Count}, which estimates the quantity of objects for a specified class in an image.
+\textbf{Quantification loss.} Our inner loop optimization uses a differentiable counting function, \texttt{Count}, which estimates the quantity of objects for a specified class in an image.
 The quantification loss for a target class \( c \) is defined as the difference between the estimated and desired object counts, given by:

-where $\texttt{Count}(x_d, c)$ provides an estimate of the object count for class \( c \) within the generated image \( x_d \).
-This loss is calculated using a detection-based dynamic scale, leveraging YOLOv9~\cite{wang2024yolov9learningwantlearn} to estimate the count of objects of class \( c \) in the generated image \( x_d \).
+where $g_{\text{cnt}}(x_s^{\text{tr}}, c)$ provides an estimate of the object count for class \( c \) within the generated image \( x_s^{\text{tr}} \).
+This loss is calculated using a detection-based dynamic scale, leveraging YOLOv9~\cite{yolov9} to estimate the count of objects of class \( c \) in the generated image \( x_s^{\text{tr}} \).
 The estimated count is given by: